JBarti/MOS6502emu/README.md

 For the time being we will focus on emulating the NES CPU, since I have absolutely no idea what I'm doing.

+In this README file I will be writing information I had trouble finding on the internet.

+The reason why I'm even creating this emulator is because I've been programming since I was 14 and I have noooo idea how any of the components of the computer work.
+Also I wanted to put my C programming skills to the test and create an interesting opensource project I can talk about.

 ## BUS

 All of the devices that the processor communicates with are connected to a bus and are given a certain address space.
 The processor can send a read or a write command to a certain address which corresponds to a device on the bus.

 For the time being the only thing connected to our bus will be the RAM chip occupying the whole address space.

 **RAM**: 0x0000 - 0xffff (64 kB)

 ## CPU